C22380473/final-year-project/weekly_logs/weekly_logs.md

 - Submit the final proposal.
 - Begin wireframe sketches and system diagrams.
 - Plan research tasks for the requirements gathering phase.

+## Week 5

+**Work Completed:**

+- Began the feasibility study for the project, analysing the technical, operational, and resource aspects.
+- Met with my supervisor to discuss the completed project proposal draft.
+- Talked through user requirements, project scope, and complexity and established a plan to meet weekly for progress updates.
+- Created an initial set of functional and non-functional requirements to define system expectations and constraints.

+**Meetings / Discussions:**
+- Meeting with supervisor to review project progress, feasibility and requirements.

+**Plans for Next Week:**
+- Continue developing the feasibility study, focusing on refining requirements and validating assumptions.
+- Begin working on use cases and system analysis to outline interactions and system behaviour.
+- Start drafting initial design diagrams if time allows.